The projects we are currently involved in:

 The aim of the project is to improve, the economic, social, personal outcomes of victims of modern slavery/workplace exploitation, for people from ethnic minority groups residing in Sunderland and a 5-mile radius.
 ICOS will support victims who have been abused in getting back in control of their lives and be victims no more.

 The Project is to offer free support employment rights, access to housing and welfare benefits, as well as support with accessing immigration advice and counselling.
 ICOS works with partners who provide legal advocacy support, English language courses and interpreting services to encourage people to learn new skills, which will not only improve their employment prospects but also increase their confidence, self-belief and mental health well being.

-ICOS will support at least 140 individuals through one – to -one advice, advocacy and confidence building activities.
+ICOS will support at least 140 individuals through one-to-one advice, advocacy and confidence-building activities.
 Moreover, it will support organisations such as employers to improve their employment practices.
-We hope to transform Sunderland to an area where employment is fair for every employee.
+We hope to transform Sunderland into an area where employment is fair for every employee.

 Wise Steps Tyne and Wear BBO Phase 2 (July 2019 – December 2021)

 The 2nd round of the project started extremely well for ICOS.
-So far, we have engaged with 27 out of the target of 40 clients and 3 have already left our project (two with a job outcome).
+So far, we have engaged with 49 out of the target of 50 clients and 19 have already left our project (10 with a job outcome).
 The project provides employability support to individuals far from the labour market, including vulnerable individuals.
-Our support includes one to one support with jobsearching, applying for jobs, interview preparations etc. and it also provides holistic support to remove barriers facing those wanting to enter education, training or find a job (e.g. access to welfare benefits).
+Our support includes one to one support with job searching, applying for jobs, interview preparations etc. and it also provides holistic support to remove barriers facing those wanting to enter education, training or find a job (e.g. access to welfare benefits).